Adélard Godbout

 Joseph-Adélard Godbout (September 24, 1892 – September 18, 1956) was a Canadian agronomist and politician.
-He served as the 15th premier of Quebec briefly in 1936, and again from 1939 to 1944.
-He served as leader of the Parti Libéral du Québec (PLQ).
+He served as the 15th premier of Quebec briefly in 1936, and again from 1939 to 1944, in addition to serving as the leader of the Parti Libéral du Québec (PLQ) from 1936 to 1949.

 Youth and early career

 Adélard Godbout was born in Saint-Éloi.
 He was the son of Eugène Godbout, agriculturalist and Liberal Member of the Legislative Assembly (MLA) from 1921 to 1923, and Marie-Louise Duret.
 He studied at the Séminaire de Rimouski, the agricultural school of Sainte-Anne-de-la-Pocatière and the Massachusetts Agricultural College, in the U.S. state of Massachusetts.
 He then became teacher at the Sainte-Anne-de-la-Pocatière agricultural school from 1918 to 1930.
 He was an agronomist for the Ministry of Agriculture from 1922 to 1925.

 Political career

 Member of the legislature

 Godbout became a Member of the legislature for the district of L'Islet in the Chaudière-Appalaches area, after he won a by-election without opposition on May 13, 1929.
 He was re-elected in the 1931 and 1935 elections.